lsu-ddem/pathways-site/content/2_Graphics/1_ProceduralDrawing/2_Lesson_2/index.md

 ellipse(12, 36, 78, 90);
 ```

-The colors that are strings are defined within the core of P5 and your web browser, so they cannot be changed. using [these](https://searchwindevelopment.techtarget.com/definition/136-browser-colors-with-names) pre-created colors is benificial for quick codes, but lack any degree of customization.
+The colors that are strings are defined within the core of P5 and your web browser, so they cannot be changed. using [these](https://searchwindevelopment.techtarget.com/definition/136-browser-colors-with-names) pre-created colors is beneficial for quick codes, but lack any degree of customization.
 Using RGB or Hexadecimal color codes as arguments can allow us to specify our intended colors with a much finer level of detail.

-We can utilize a collection of three numbers as arguments in P5's color related funcitons in order to create very specific color shades.
+We can utilize a collection of three numbers as arguments in P5's color related functions in order to create very specific color shades.
 We do this by balancing amount of red, green, and blue present in the color.
 You can start by designing a color shade using a tool such as an [RGB Color Calculator](https://www.w3schools.com/colors/colors_rgb.asp) to find the shade you'd like to use.
 Once you pick your shade, you'll notice the color's red, green, and blue values (R,G,B) represented as three integer number values between 0 and 255:

 ![](/images/uploads/screen-shot-2019-05-24-at-10.14.00-am.png "RGB Color Calculator example")